Microsoft Office 2013: Office RT

 A special version of Office 2013, initially known as Office 2013 Home & Student RT, is shipped with all Windows RT devices.
 It initially consisted of Word, Excel, PowerPoint and OneNote.
 In Windows RT 8.1, the suite was renamed Office 2013 RT and Outlook was added.
-The edition, whilst visually indistinguishable from normal versions of Office 2013, contains special optimizations for ARM-based devices, such as changes to reduce battery usage (including, for example, freezing the animation of the blinking cursor for text editing during periods of inactivity), enabling touch mode by default to improve usability on tablets, and using the graphics portion of a device's SoC for hardware acceleration.
+The edition, while visually indistinguishable from normal versions of Office 2013, contains special optimizations for ARM-based devices, such as changes to reduce battery usage (including, for example, freezing the animation of the blinking cursor for text editing during periods of inactivity), enabling touch mode by default to improve usability on tablets, and using the graphics portion of a device's SoC for hardware acceleration.

 Windows RT devices on launch were shipped with a "preview" version of Office Home & Student 2013 RT.
 The release date for the final version varied depending on the user's language, and was distributed through Windows Update when released.
 On June 5, 2013, Microsoft announced that Windows RT 8.1 would add Outlook to the suite in response to public demand.

 Office RT modifies or excludes other various features for compatibility reasons or resource reduction.
 To save disk space; templates, clip art, and language packs are downloaded online rather than stored locally.
 Other excluded features include the removal of support for third-party code such as macros/VBA/ActiveX controls, the removal of support for older media formats and narration in PowerPoint, editing of equations generated with the legacy Equation Editor, data models in Excel (PivotCharts, PivotTables, and QueryTables are unaffected), searching embedded media files in OneNote, along with data loss prevention, Group Policy support, and creating e-mails with information rights management in Outlook.

 As the version of Office RT included on Windows RT devices is based on the Home & Student version, it cannot be used for "commercial, nonprofit, or revenue-generating activities" unless the organization has a volume license for Office 2013 already, or the user has an Office 365 subscription with commercial use rights.